Griffin-Group/hat-cu-chirality-dft-data/README.md

 separately, and large files essential for generating the figures have been down-sampled.

-The original larger files can be obtained on request.
+The original larger files are stored on [Zenodo](https://doi.org/10.5281/zenodo.16808990) as `hat-cu-chirality-dft-data-large-files.tar`.
-They are stored on NERSC's HPSS system as `hat-cu-chirality-dft-data-large-files.tar` under the user `bfield`.
+(For group members: it is also on NERSC's HPSS system under the user `bfield`.)
 This archive file, when placed in the root directory of this repository, can be extracted to place all files in their appropriate directories.
 This archive contains: